JasmineKhalimova/Ecommerce_App_MERN_Stack/README.md

 - json web token: for user signin:
     npm i express-jwt jsonwebtoken

+- formidable and lodash: to upload and send files and images: npm i formidable lodash

 Then go to your terminal and run: npm install